-On this page we hope to answer any questions you may have regarding COVID-19, both in relation to LUX MARE and the Algarve, and the extra measures we have taken to provide a clean and safe stay at LUX MARE luxury villas.
+On this page, we hope to answer any questions you may have about COVID-19, both in relation to the extra measures taken at LUX MARE luxury villas and in the wider Algarve, to ensure your stay is clean and safe.

 LUX MARE – awarded the ‘Clean and Safe’ designation

-The Portugal Tourism Board created the ‘Clean and Safe’ stamp for businesses who meet the highest standards in health and hygiene procedures, as set out by the government.
+The Portugal Tourism Board created the ‘Clean and Safe’ seal for businesses that meet the highest standards of health and hygiene procedures, as set out by the government.
 Full details on the Clean and Safe programme can be found here.

-There are a set of criteria and standards specific for accommodation that must be met to be designated clean and safe, you can read this full list here.
+There are a set of criteria and standards specific for accommodation that must be met for an establishment to be labelled clean and safe; you can read this full list here.

-In addition to the Clean and Safe criteria, LUX MARE intends to go above and beyond these requirements, thus taking every step possible to ensure you have a safe and relaxing holiday in our luxury villas.
+In addition to meeting the Clean and Safe criteria, LUX MARE intends to go above and beyond these requirements, thus taking every step possible to ensure you have a safe, relaxing holiday in our luxury villas.
 Further details on specific measures can be found below.

 How we are supporting our guests

-Since the beginning of the outbreak (even before the State of Emergency lockdown) all members of the LUX MARE team were advised and guided by a local medical professional, including receiving training in hygiene and personal safety best practices.
+Since the beginning of the outbreak (even before lockdown was decreed), all members of the LUX MARE team were advised and guided by a local medical professional, which included being trained in hygiene and personal safety best practices.

-The team have received regular updates as government guidance has developed.
-Their local knowledge and contacts mean that they are able to support guests with any circumstances that may arise.
+The team have been updated regularly as government guidance has developed.
+Their local knowledge and contacts mean that they are able to support guests under any circumstances that may arise.

 Enhanced cleaning measures

-Enhanced cleaning measures have been introduced in order to reduce possible spread of infection and to protect our guests and our staff.
+Enhanced cleaning measures have been introduced in order to reduce any possible spread of the infection and protect our guests and our staff.

-These measures now also include disinfecting touched surfaces such as light switches, doorknobs, remote controls, taps, etc using approved disinfectants whenever the housekeeper is in attendance (before, during and after the guest visit).
+These measures include disinfecting frequently touched surfaces such as light switches, doorknobs, remote controls, taps, etc., using approved disinfectants every time the housekeeper visits the house (before, during and after stays).

-By cleaning first, then disinfecting, we are helping to lower the risk of spreading the infection.
+By cleaning first, then disinfecting, we are helping lower the risk of the infection spreading.

-All bedlinen including sheets, mattress & pillow protectors, towels, and kitchen towels are washed at the highest heat setting recommended by the manufacturer.
+All bed linen, including sheets, mattress & pillowcases, towels, and kitchen towels, are washed at the highest heat setting recommended by the manufacturer.

-The housekeeper(s) will wear protective gear while cleaning, including disposable gloves and masks, and should you prefer to have limited house keeping, you may request this to suit the situation you are most comfortable with.
+Housekeeper(s) always wear protective clothing while cleaning, including disposable gloves and masks, and should you prefer to limit housekeeping services, you may request to alter the service to meet your needs.

-While the COVID-19 situation is ongoing, we are doing our best to minimise person-to-person contact during a guests’ stay.
+While the COVID-19 pandemic is ongoing, we are doing our best to minimise person-to-person contact during our guests’ stay.

-When staff need to visit the property (such as housekeepers, concierge, maintenance personnel) they will wear protection including a mask and disposable gloves and will maintain social distancing recommendations where possible.
+When staff need to visit the property (such as housekeepers, concierge, and maintenance personnel), they will wear protection, including a mask and disposable gloves and will maintain social distancing recommendations where possible.
 Guests may also prefer to vacate the property or remain in the outside areas during the housekeeper’s visits.

 Helping guests to protect themselves